kassonlab/gmxapi/docs/intro.rst

 About
 =====

+These documents describe project goals, software design, and usage information.
+In addition to the Python ``gmx`` package, discussion includes the ``gmxapi`` C++ project and plans for integration with the core GROMACS distribution.

 Goals and scope
 ===============

-A (set of) well-designed API(s), compartmentalized from the core Gromacs code, provide external interfaces to support a modern scientific software ecosystem.
+A (set of) well-designed API(s), compartmentalized from the core GROMACS code, provide external interfaces to support a modern scientific software ecosystem.

 * Flexible workflow